 The facilities and services of the GSV essentially are unchanged.
 Our staff and volunteers will be available to provide you with unparalleled personal help to research and compile your family history.
 Our education and training programs will continue to stimulate you with interesting background and practical information, and the GSV’s special interest and discussion groups will progress your knowledge of particular topics in a convivial social environment with like-minded people.
 Greater use will be made of other selected venues for sessions and meetings that will require space for large attendances.

-Our library collection will now be located in two places.
+Our library collection will still be located in two places.
 The GSV Research Collection of specialised family history research publications will be housed at Queen Street.
 The remaining majority of our collection will be integrated with the library at the Royal Historical Society of Victoria in their premises at the corner of William and A’Beckett Streets.
 An agreement between our two societies will facilitate access to the combined collection for GSV members.
 This arrangement is part of our long-term strategy to collaborate with other similar organizations.
 We strongly encourage you to visit us, progress your family research, attend an education session, participate in one of our several discussion groups, or just socialise with a coffee.

 Please make the most of your Society and our new home!

-by Allan Aberdeen and David Down
+by David Down